YugandharKumar05/Smart-Daily-Expense-Tracker/README.md

 > **Prompt 3:** "Suggest a 3-screen navigation structure in Jetpack Compose with Expense Entry, Expense List, and Expense Report screens."
 > **Prompt 4:** "Generate mock data for last 7 days and show category-wise totals in a BarChart (mocked) in Compose."
 > **Prompt 5:** "Fix bar chart spacing, date formatting, and ensure labels display correctly."
+> **Prompt 6: "Add input validation for amount and title with inline error messages in Compose."
+> **Prompt 7: "Implement a toggle to switch between Light and Dark themes in Jetpack Compose."
+> **Prompt 8: "Suggest animation effects for button clicks and screen transitions."
+> **Prompt 9: "Optimize StateFlow usage to avoid unnecessary recompositions."
+> **Prompt 10: "Propose improvements to code readability and MVVM separation."
+> **Prompt 11: "Create a reusable CategoryDropdown composable with customizable options."
+> **Prompt 12: "Design an empty state UI for when no expenses are recorded."
-> *(Further retries focused on bug fixes, padding tweaks, and animation improvements.)*
+> **(Further retries focused on bug fixes, padding tweaks, theming adjustments, and performance improvements.)

 ---